 Where CL= Clove, WABP= West African Black Pepper, SM= Storage Materials, NS= Not significant, * = Significant at 5% level of significance

-storage periods, the fiber content ranged from (0.97– 2.18 %.)
-Cowpea grains treated with WABP 1.0 g has the highest (2.18%) fiber, while 1.0g of clove sample had the least (0.97%) fiber.
-There were no significant differences (p<0.05) between the fiber content of samples treated with both oils and also no significant difference (p<0.05) between the fiber content of the treated samples and the control (untreated cowpea grains).
-This may mean that this concentration (1.0 g) of the oil was strong enough to prevent infestation up to a period of 4 months (112 days) as noted by Oliveira, (2023); Oyarekua, (2011) on the similar changes in dietary fiber content in legumes subjected to various processing methods.
+storage periods, the fibre content ranged from (0.97– 2.18 %).
+Cowpea grains treated with WABP 1.0 g have the highest (2.18%) fibre, while 1.0g of the clove sample had the least (0.97%) fibre.
+There were no significant differences (p<0.05) between the fibre content of samples treated with both oils, and also no significant difference (p<0.05) between the fibre content of the treated samples and the control (untreated cowpea grains).
+This may mean that this concentration (1.0 g) of the oil was strong enough to prevent infestation up to a period of 4 months (112 days), as noted by Oliveira (2023) and Oyarekua (2011) on the similar changes in dietary fibre content in legumes subjected to various processing methods.

 Fat content remained stable across treatments, with a consistent mean value of 0.02%.
-The pelletized oils did not significantly (P<0.05) influence fat content, which ranging from (0.01-0.03%).
-Cowpea grains treated with clove 0.75 g, WABP 1.0g and control has the highest (0.03%) fat, while 1.0 g of clove, WABP 0.25 and 0.50 g sample had the least (0.01%) fat .
-There were no significant differences (p<0.05) between the fat content of samples treated with both oils and also no significant difference (p<0.05) between the fat content of the treated samples and the control (untreated cowpea grains).
-This may be due to the compactness of the essential oils used, which indicates that the use of pelletized oil does not affect the lipid composition of cowpea grains, this is beneficial in maintaining their nutritional balance (Oliveira, 2023).
+The pelletized oils did not significantly (P<0.05) influence fat content, which ranged from 0.01 to 0.03%.
+Cowpea grains treated with clove 0.75 g, WABP 1.0g and control had the highest (0.03%) fat, while 1.0 g of clove, WABP 0.25 and 0.50 g samples had the least (0.01%) fat .
+There were no significant differences (p<0.05) between the fat content of samples treated with both oils, and also no significant difference (p<0.05) between the fat content of the treated samples and the control (untreated cowpea grains).
+This may be due to the compactness of the essential oils used, which indicates that the use of pelletized oil does not affect the lipid composition of cowpea grains; this is beneficial in maintaining their nutritional balance (Oliveira, 2023).

-The results of the total ash content is presented in Table 4.
-At the end of the storage periods, the total ash content ranged from (3.33 – 3.96%).
-Cowpea grains treated with WABP 0.75 g oils has the highest (3.96%) ash, while clove oil 0.50 g had the least (3.33%) ash.
-There were however significant differences (p<0.05) between the ash content of the treated samples of both oils and the control (untreated cowpea grains).
+The results of the total ash content are presented in Table 4.
+At the end of the storage periods, the total ash content ranged from 3.33 to 3.96%.
+Cowpea grains treated with WABP 0.75 g oils have the highest (3.96%) ash, while clove oil 0.50 g had the least (3.33%) ash.
+There were, however, significant differences (p<0.05) between the ash content of the treated samples of both oils and the control (untreated cowpea grains).
 This minimal variation may be due to less consumption of endosperm by weevils.
-This findings agrees with Ilesanmi et al, (2016) reported that the more the endosperm is eaten up, the more the proportion of seed coat in what remains and this component is rich in ash.
+These findings agree with Ilesanmi et al (2016), who reported that the more the endosperm is eaten up, the more the proportion of seed coat in what remains and this component is rich in ash.

 The carbohydrate content ranged between (61.65-65.04%) (Table 4).
-The highest (65.04%) being from cowpea treated with clove 0.75g followed by those treated with WABP 0.25g (61.65%).
-There were no significant differences (p<0.05) between the carbohydrate content of samples treated with both oils and also no significant difference (p<0.05) between the carbohydrate content of the treated samples and the control (untreated cowpea grains).
-This increase maybe because of bulk of carbohydrate in the endosperm portion of cowpea grains and this level of oil preserved the cowpea grains against infestation.
+The highest (65.04%) was from cowpea treated with clove 0.75g, followed by those treated with WABP 0.25g (61.65%).
+There were no significant differences (p<0.05) between the carbohydrate content of samples treated with both oils, and also no significant difference (p<0.05) between the carbohydrate content of the treated samples and the control (untreated cowpea grains).
+This increase may be because of the bulk of carbohydrate in the endosperm portion of cowpea grains, and this level of oil preserved the cowpea grains against infestation.
 These findings align with findings of (Ilesanmi et al, 2016) on the proximate composition of cowpea grains preserved with mixtures of neem and moringa seed oils.